Skip to Main Content

 • Collision: This coverage (unlike property damage liability, which covers the other car) covers damage to your own car.
 Your insurance company will help cover the costs to repair or replace your vehicle, up to its actual cash value determined at the time of the claim, and you’ll cover the deductible you chose for this coverage.

-• Uninsured motorist bodily injury: This insurance is required and covers injuries that you and your passengers face following an accident if the other driver doesn’t have insurance.
+• Uninsured motorist bodily injury: This insurance is required by the state and covers injuries that you and your passengers face following an accident if the other driver doesn’t have insurance.
 But your insurer may require proof that the other driver wasn’t insured, which may or may not be possible following a hit-and-run.

 • Uninsured motorist property damage: Again, this insurance may help with damage to your car, but there may be restrictions on its use depending on your insurer.